 There are at least two types of answers to the question how a computer works.

 There is the technical answer, of the type that Dennett gives.
-He explains in a very clear way how the register machine works by showing and teaching his students how to program the register machine.
+He explains in a very clear way how the register machine works by showing his students how to program the register machine.
 This machine is programmed using a very simple programming language: it has only three types of instructions.
 Step by step he explains what the machine does with the instructions.
 After he has explained how the machine can be programmed to add two numbers he asks his reader to be aware of the remarkable fact that the register machine can add two numbers without knowing what numbers are or what addition is.
 (I emphasize “without knowing” because it is a central idea in Dennett’s thinking: many creatures show intelligent behavior “without knowing”.)
 Animals show very intelligent behavior too, at least to me, but does that mean they ‘know’ what they do?
 A tough question.

 Technical answers like this never satisfied me.
 They do not explain what we exactly mean by phrases like “what the machine does”.
 I had the feeling that something essential is missing in the technical explanation.
 Something that remains implicit, because it is so trivial.

 As an answer to “how does a computer work?”
 I sometimes gave my students the following demonstration.